 Being back in Bangkok has made me realize how much I love it and how I’ll never be able to fully leave.
 From the second I stepped off the plane, I felt as though I was home.
 The craziness, the smells, the crowds, the traffic, the pollution, the street food – it was all so comforting and exciting.

 Bangkok is like that for us all.
 It grips you and you can never fully leave.
-You can escape for short periods of time but you’ll always be back.
-There is something about this city that is addicting.
-Maybe it’s the pollution in the air but whatever it is, you can’t leave.
-My friend Natalie left a year ago and has been back about 7 times since.
-My friends tell me now they will no longer come to my going away parties because I always come back every few months.
+You can escape for short periods of time, but you’ll always be back.
+There’s something addictive about this city.
+Maybe it’s the pollution in the air, but whatever it is, you can’t leave.
+My friend Natalie left a year ago and has been back about seven times since.
+My friends tell me now they will no longer come to my going-away parties because they know I will come back in a few months.

 In January, I closed the chapter on living in Bangkok long term.
-More than a few months here and I feel lost and too sucked into that vortex.
+More than a few months here, and I feel lost and too sucked into that vortex.
 But being back here feels like coming home and like taking a hit of some powerful stuff.
 And like any good addict, I can’t be away from my drug too long.
 Anything longer than a few months, and I go through serious withdrawal.

 Coming back here, though usually bad for my liver, recharges my batteries.
 And with this visit, I realized that no matter how far I go, no matter where I go, no matter how much I try to escape, Bangkok will always have a hold on me.
 And I’ll return to it to get my fix.

 Some people live in cities and move on and never return.
 Not me.
 I’ll never be free of this city.

 But, then again, I never want to be.